Selena Gomez Enjoys Having ‘Personal Life’ With The Weeknd: Wedding Planned?

 “I’m taking time to have a personal life.
 I’m doing things that I love that I’m passionate about that I care about…it just makes me happy.
 I’ve tried to use my platform to live by example.
 I want [girls] to see that they’re able to have the same dreams and same goals.
 There’s so much pressure for young girls and I want them to feel capable of doing anything.”

-Another reason why Selena Gomez might be so keen to keep her relationship with The Weeknd private could potentially down to her supposed plans in eventually tying the knot with the 26-year-old, as previously revealed by multiple reports.
+Another reason why Selena Gomez might be so keen to keep her relationship with The Weeknd private could potentially come down to her supposed plans in eventually tying the knot with the 26-year-old, as previously revealed by multiple reports.

-Selena Gomez is said to have gushed to her friends and family members that she certainly sees herself having a future with The Weeknd — she’s so convinced that getting married and having his children is something she’s already thought about for their future together.
+Selena Gomez is said to have gushed to her friends and family members that she certainly sees herself having a future with The Weeknd.
+She’s reportedly convinced that getting married and having his children is something she sees in their future together.

-Of course, if Selena Gomez is going to make that happen, she wants to continue her relationship the way it has been for the past couple of months, refraining herself from oversharing information that fans shouldn’t necessarily be in-the-know about.
+Of course, if Selena Gomez is going to make that happen, she wants to continue her relationship the way it has been for the past couple of months, refraining from oversharing information that fans shouldn’t necessarily be in-the-know about.

 Selena Gomez is said to be finalizing studio sessions for the release of her upcoming album, which sources say is expected to hit stores later this year, followed by a planned world tour sometime in 2018.

 Fans can’t contain their excitement, with many believing that The Weeknd will most likely feature on one of the forthcoming songs with his girlfriend.
-But that kind of public affection — with fans assuming that a music video will follow — is as much as the duo is willing to share as far as their romance is concerned.
+But that kind of public affection, with fans assuming that a music video will follow, is as much as the duo is willing to share as far as their romance is concerned.

 Are you liking Selena Gomez’s new approach when it comes to dating?